 What goes into this easy potato soup?
 Well, for one, we have:

-Shocker, right?
-Specifically, russet potatoes – you know, those big Idaho spud baking potatoes?
+• Potatoes – Specifically, russet potatoes.
+You know, those big Idaho spud baking potatoes?
 Those.
 You’ll want about 4 large ones.
 Peel them and dice them, and add them to a big pot with:

 and